CanonicalLtd/maas-docs/en/manage-backup.md

 ```

 If you run the above `pg_dumpall` process in the background, you can ensure
-this has completed and that there are no other established sessions connected
+this has completed and that there are no other established sessions, with the
-to the database, with the following command:
+following command:

 ```bash
 sudo -u postgres psql -c  "SELECT * FROM pg_stat_activity"